What is Bluetooth Low Energy (BLE) beacon technology? How does it work?

 Most beacons have a battery life of two years as the energy consumption is really low.
 The battery is generally non-rechargeable and needs to be replaced.

-What are the barriers for the wide adoption of this technology?
+What are the barriers to the wide adoption of this technology?

-Barriers to wide adoption of beacon technology are:
+Barriers to wide adoption of BLE beacon technology are:

-b) privacy: A lot of customers today are still wary of being ‘tracked’.
+b) Myths about privacy: A lot of customers today are still wary of being ‘tracked’.
 Retailers could be concerned about data theft from beacons.
-In reality, the beacons just pass information along to the cloud, they don’t store anything
+In reality, the beacons just pass the information along to the cloud, they don’t store anything

 Do beacons work only with iPhones or with Android phones too?
 For beacons to work, should the app be always running, even if only in the background?